A big thank-you to the Culpeper Chamber of Commerce for their continued support of our Trailblazers!

 Let’s honor Kendrick, spread smiles, and make this the biggest drive yet! 💛✨

-26 days ago, Culpeper Technical Education Center
+3 months ago, Culpeper Technical Education Center

 Flyer titled “LEGO’s for Kendrick” with a LEGO minifigure and yellow childhood cancer awareness ribbon.
 The flyer announces a LEGO drive in memory of Kendrick Jenkins during September for Childhood Cancer Awareness Month.
 Organized by CTEC HOSA, the drive runs September 1st–30th.
 Community members are asked to donate new, unopened LEGO sets at Culpeper Technical Education Center, 17441 Frank Turnage Drive, Culpeper, VA 22701.
 Donations will be distributed to children with pediatric cancer in local hospitals.
 Background features colorful LEGO bricks, CTEC compass logo, and a speech bubble with the address.